Otto Tschirch

 Otto Tschirch (4 June 1858 – 13 March 1941) was a German pedagogue, historian and archivist.
 Alongside his general teaching, his particular specialism was the history of Brandenburg an der Havel and of the Margraviate of Brandenburg more generally.
 These were the focus of much of his published output.

 Life

-Family provenance
+Family background

 Otto Richard Sigismund Tschirch was born in Guben, then a mid-sized industrial town straddling the Neiße River, located between Berlin and Breslau.
 He was the second recorded son of Carl Adolf Tschirch (1815–1875), an evangelical minister in Guben.
 His elder brother, Alexander Tschirch (1856-1939), later gained distinction as a professor of pharmacy at Bern.

 Early years

 Otto Tschirch attended the elementary and secondary ("Gymnasium") schools in Guben before moving on to study at Berlin where between 1876 and 1880 he studied History, Germanistics, Geography, Philosophy and Pedagogy.
 His lecturers at Berlin included Mommsen, Nitzsch and Droysen for History, Kiepert for Geography, Johannes Schmidt for Indo-German languages, Albrecht Weber for Sanskrit and Philosophy of language with Steinthal.
 After university Tschirch taught, till 1882, at the orphanage ("Zivilwaisenhaus") in Potsdam.
 He obtained his teaching certificate in June 1882 and in October of that year took up a position as a Referendary at the Luisenstädtische Gymnasium (secondary school) in Berlin, switching early on to the Saldern-Gymnasium (secondary school) in Brandenburg an der Havel, where from 1884 he had a permanent contract.